 Accomplished Social Security Disability Firm Fights for Your Benefits

 If you suffer from a disabling condition and are unable to work, you may be eligible for Social Security disability insurance (SSDI) benefits.
 The People’s Disability Advocates of America dedicates our entire practice to helping claimants like you secure the benefits they deserve.
-With offices in Paramus, New Jersey and Morehead, Kentucky, we can help you with the application process, which can be confusing.
+We can help you with the application process, which can be confusing.
 In fact, many people who do not work with an experienced Social Security disability advocate are initially denied and either give up or choose to appeal the decision.
 We represent clients nationwide and can assist you throughout your case.

 People throughout the nation choose us to represent them in their disability cases because we: